omorok/stats-challenge/README.md

 pytest
 ```

-# NOTE:
+## NOTE:
 I did every feedback change provided but I need to say that I interpreted the following feedback change requirement:

 *"Los test están muy acoplados, sería bueno separarlos por clases..."*

-in the way I need to decouple the data test inputs for rehuse among the clases tested and make a test for each class involved, but I feel that the principle of private methods tested through piublic ones should be priority and my previous implementation reflected that.
+in the way I need to decouple the data test inputs for rehuse among the clases tested and make a test for each class involved, but I feel that the principle of private methods tested through public ones it's okey in this scenario and my previous implementation reflected that.
 That beign said, thanks again for the feedback.